 As lockdown restrictions are being lifted and countries re-open, you may be concerned about the risk of you and your loved ones contracting COVID-19 infection.
 We want you to know that at Quality Care Medical Centre we are practicing measures to protect the health and safety of our staff, patients and their families.

 However, kindly note that you must play your part in stopping spread.
 Please call the office for advise if you have the following symptoms: fever, cough & cold, sore throat, shortness of breath, body aches, fever and rash, vomiting & diarrhea & belly pains (like gastroenteritis), loss of taste or smell.
 DO NOT VISIT UNEXPECTEDLY.
 We will speak with you via phone.
-You may also call the COVID-19 Hotline number at (246) 536-4500.

 Do you have a chronic disease or ongoing illness?

 If you have chronic diseases like Hypertension, Diabetes, Heart Disease, Kidney Disease, Cancer and other ongoing disease conditions, you should seek follow-up care to ensure that your health status remains optimal.
 We encourage you to call ahead and book an appointment as we aim to limit the number of persons and reduce wait times especially for our vulnerable group of patients.
 In some cases we can arrange a telemedicine consultation.